Do prospects actually read your blog articles?

 Once prospects’ interest is peaked and they progress down the content engagement path, they tend to seek in-depth information to understand better the complexity of your solution.
 This is where formal content formats like white papers, guides, eBooks and special reports come into play.
 As a key part of communications marketing, these documents are typically longer than blog articles and cover a wide range of topics.
 Known for being low-hype marketing materials, they aim to reduce prospects’ anxiety about adopting your solution.
 They also play a vital role in positioning tech firms as authorities in their fields, featuring data, research, statistics, and expert references to support their claims.

-But, prospects are unlikely to read your eBooks, guides and white papers before reading read your blogs first.
+Many prospects are unlikely to read your eBooks, guides and white papers before reading read your blogs first.
 In an ideal marketing communications plan, blogs are shorter, informal and more frequently updated articles on your website.
-For optimal results, they’re crafted in a conversational tone and span a diverse range of topics tailored to the unique interests of your target audience segments.
+For optimal results, they should be crafted in a conversational tone and span a diverse range of topics tailored to the unique interests of your target audience segments.
 Tech firms may feature a few blogs that address the needs and concerns of technical decision-makers and a few that talk to business stakeholders, and so on.

 Blog articles are a great way of showing your prospects that your company understands the challenges affecting their bottom line within the content marketing funnel.
 They should tell stories that resonate without getting bogged down in granular technicalities.

-How to write blogs: Your customer gateway to the content marketing funnel
+How to write blogs for the content marketing funnel

 Blogs, like all components in your marketing communications strategy, should be designed to speak directly to your prospects.
 They should spotlight the impact of your solution and show prospects exactly how it drives their success and crushes their obstacles.